Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 Here are some itinerary suggestions for planning a trip to Florence and Bologna, from a 1-day trip to 7 days:

-Florence to Bologna day trip
+Florence to Bologna Day Trip Itinerary

 As already mentioned, if you only have a day for Bologna, it’s best to visit Bologna from Florence by train.
 In that case, I recommend taking a train at around 9 am – that way, you get to the city just as everything starts to open.
 You can stay quite late in the evening and have dinner in Bologna, just keep an eye on the train schedule.